request/request/README.md

     - `socket` Relative timestamp when the [`http`](https://nodejs.org/api/http.html#http_event_socket) module's `socket` event fires.
 This happens when the socket is assigned to the request.
     - `lookup` Relative timestamp when the [`net`](https://nodejs.org/api/net.html#net_event_lookup) module's `lookup` event fires.
 This happens when the DNS has been resolved.
     - `connect`: Relative timestamp when the [`net`](https://nodejs.org/api/net.html#net_event_connect) module's `connect` event fires.
 This happens when the server acknowledges the TCP connection.
+    - `secureConnect`: Relative timestamp when the [`tls`](https://nodejs.org/api/tls.html#tls_event_secureconnect) module's `secureconnect` event fires.
+This happens when the handshaking process for a new connection has successfully completed.
     - `response`: Relative timestamp when the [`http`](https://nodejs.org/api/http.html#http_event_response) module's `response` event fires.
 This happens when the first bytes are received from the server.
     - `end`: Relative timestamp when the last bytes of the response are received.
   - `timingPhases` Contains the durations of each request phase.
 If there were redirects, the properties reflect the timings of the final request in the redirect chain: